drgarcia1986/simple-settings/README.rst

 Some features
 -------------
-* Settings by Python modules, Cfg files, Yaml files or Json files.
+* Settings by Python modules, Cfg, Yaml, Toml or Json files.
 * Settings inheritance (like a pipeline).
 * Special settings.
 * Dynamic settings.